hammerheim-game/hammerheim-rules/5-warbands.md

 Hunter has.
 Profile M WS BS S T W I A Ld
 Bounty Hunter 4 4 3 4 3 1 4 1 8
-Weapons/Armour: Sword, dagger, pistol, crossbow, heavy armour, helmet, rope hook and lantern.
+Weapons/Armor: Sword, dagger, pistol, crossbow, heavy armor, helmet, rope hook and lantern.
 Skills: The Bounty Hunter may choose from Combat, Shooting, Strength and Speed when he gains a new skill.
 Special Rules